tuva-health/docs/docs/data-marts/ahrq-measures.md

 ### Data Requirements

-The AHRQ mart runs on claims data, and pulls requires both the medical_claim and eligibility tables in the input layer to be populated.
+The AHRQ mart runs on claims data, and requires both the medical_claim and eligibility tables in the input layer to be populated.
 It requires the following fields to be populated with valid values:

 - ICD 10 diagnosis codes
 - ICD 10 procedure codes